 - Special instructions for the carrier.

-3 major roles of a Bill of Lading form:
+3 main roles of a bill of lading (BOL) form:

-- As a receipt of the goods.
+- Receipt of the goods.
 The BOL is issued by the carrier to the shipper in exchange for the receipt of the cargo.
 This is proof that the carrier has received the goods from the shipper in apparently good condition.

-- As evidence of the contract between carrier and shipper.
-As evidence of a contract, a BOL is the contract of carriage entered into between the carrier and shipper in order to transport the freight as agreed upon by the buyer and seller.
+- Evidence of the contract between carrier and shipper.
+As evidence of a contract, a BOL is the contract of carriage between the carrier and shipper in order to transport the freight.

-- As a document of title to the goods.
+- Document of title to the goods.
 A document of title means the freight can be transferred to the holder of the BOL.
-Now, the holder of the BOL has the right to claim the goods to be transferred to another.
+Now, the holder of the BOL has the right to claim to transfer the goods to another.

-What is the Difference between a BOL and Freight Bill?
+What is the difference between a BOL and a freight bill?

-The bill of lading and freight bill are similar documents; however, they should not be confused.
+The bill of lading and freight bill are similar documents.
+However, they are not the same.
 Unlike a BOL, a freight bill cannot serve as evidence in a claims dispute or shipping mistake.
 The information on a freight bill should be similar (if not the same) to the BOL, but it also includes extra information on accessorial charges, fees, and notes to clarify any data on the BOL.
 Freight bills are an invoice that can be assessed by 3PLs or an internal logistics team; they showroom for improvement in costs, solutions and time.

-- Straight Bill of Lading: a non-negotiable bill of lading used where the goods have been paid for or do not require payment.
+Straight bill of lading is a non-negotiable bill of lading used where the goods have been paid for or do not require payment.
 The shipping company will deliver the shipment to its consignee upon confirmation of identification.
-This is also known as a consignment bill of lading.
+This is also a consignment bill of lading.

-- Claused Bill of Lading: a BOL that shows there has been damage to the delivered goods.
+This type of BOL shows there has been damage to the delivered goods.
 If something is missing or goods are damaged, the carrier may have difficulty receiving payment.

 Regulations on BOL

-In the fall of 2013, the Federal Motor Carrier Safety Administration (FMCSA) issued rules over freight brokers operations and how they fill out the bill of lading.
-Under these guidelines, brokers are required to post a $75,000 surety bond that guarantees payment to motor carriers receiving loads if the broker fails to make payment.
+In the fall of 2013, the Federal Motor Carrier Safety Administration (FMCSA) issued rules over freight brokers’ operations and how they fill out the bill of lading.
+Under these guidelines, FMCSA requires brokers to post a $75,000 surety bond that guarantees payment to motor carriers if the broker fails to make payment.

 The rule also eliminates “double-brokering.”
 Double-brokering is when a driver takes ownership of freight from another driver or broker.
 Truckers cannot broker freight without a brokerage license, and the freight brokerage must be a completely separate entity from the carrier.